irmen/Pyro4/docs/source/clientcode.rst

 Async calls for normal callables (not only for Pyro proxies)
 ------------------------------------------------------------
-The async proxy wrapper discussed above is only available when you are dealing with Pyro proxies.
+The async proxy discussed above is only available when you are dealing with Pyro proxies.
 It provides a convenient syntax to call the methods on the proxy asynchronously.
 For normal Python code it is sometimes useful to have a similar mechanism as well.
 Pyro provides this too, see :ref:`future-functions` for more information.